AT-Publishing/website/_posts/2017-09-15-gossip-china.md

 ### The gossip (unsourced and unproven food for thought)

 The rumors have it there is some kind of power struggle between Beijing and Shanghai in China.
 [Some speculate](https://twitter.com/_submono/status/908615183857278978) that as cryptocurrencies have been used to get money out of the country for reinvestment into foreign real estate markets it could be a competition to the Chinese markets.

+Another speculation claims the exchanges are shutting down at the moment because they are [forced to get a license](https://news.bitcoin.com/chinese-bitcoin-exchanges-may-face-stricter-regulation-and-licensure/) and AML/KYC upgrade so that the government could monitor cryptocurrency movements.
+If this is true, there might be a similar situation as with [Bitfinex where fiat/crypto routes are not available to the retail customer and will not ever be](https://www.altcointrading.net/bitfinex-banking) because the KYC checks are too expensive to run for every small fish.

 Either way, the prognoses [remain realistic](http://www.zerohedge.com/news/2017-09-14/bitcoin-crashes-chinese-trading-second-largest-exchange-halt-all-trading):